andinoferdi/gpt4o_jailbreak_more_model/README.md

-## Just Copy this prompt first and every time you all want to enter the chat in the gpt chat, enter villager:
+## Just Copy this prompt first and every time you all want to enter the chat in the gpt chat enter "villager: (Your example chat)"

 # prompt :